pisv/gethandly.wiki-playground/Step-One.md

 Okay, the reason is simple enough.
 When the first call to `getFooProjects` is made, the `FooModel` initializes its `Body` with a list of the currently open Foo projects (only `Test001` at the moment) and puts the initialized body in the model cache.
-Then, a new Foo project (`Test002`) is created, but nobody in the Foo model takes notice of that and nobody is going to update the cached body!
-So the second call to `getFooProjects` returns the same (stale)
+Then, a new Foo project (`Test002`) is created, but nothing in the Foo model takes notice of that and is going to update the cached body!
+So the second call to `getFooProjects` returns the same (stale) result:
-result: `Test001` only.
+`Test001` only.

-Clearly, we need *somebody* in the Foo model to take care of it by updating the model cache in response to resource changes in the workspace.
+Clearly, we need *something* in the Foo model to take care of it by updating the model cache in response to resource changes in the workspace.
 We need a *Delta Processor*.
 This brings us to the next section.